-Lord Ahmed: Ex Labour peer jailed for child sex offences
+Lord Ahmed: Ex-Labour peer jailed for child sex offences

 A former Labour peer convicted of sexually abusing two children has been jailed for five years and six months.

-Lord Ahmed of Rotherham was found guilty in January of a serious sexual assault against a boy and the attempted rape of a young girl in the 1970s.
+Lord Ahmed of Rotherham, 64, was found guilty in January of a serious sexual assault against a boy and the attempted rape of a young girl in the 1970s.

 The repeated sexual abuse happened in Rotherham when he was a teenager, Sheffield Crown Court heard.